|

 Q. Won't you be upset if I take professional advice before signing the contract?

 A. Quite the opposite - we'd strongly urge it.
-We want you to have peace of mind.
-When it comes to signing on the dotted line we'd urge all our potential novelists to contact the Society of Authors for advice.
-We want everyone we work with to be happy that they are being treated fairly and with respect.
+We want you to feel you're being treated fairly and with respect.
+We'd urge all potential novelists to contact the Society of Authors for advice.

 |